-- 1. This is a class action against Anheuser-Busch Companies, LLC ("A-B") concerning its failure to pay benefits under the Anheuser-Busch Companies Pension Plan (the "Plan") in amounts that are actuarially equivalent to a single life annuity, as required by the Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1001, et seq. ("ERISA").
-By not offering benefits that are actuarially equivalent to a single life annuity, A-B is causing retirees to lose part of their vested retirement benefits in violation of ERISA § 203(a), 29 U.S.C. § 1053(a). - 2.
+- 1. This is a class action against Anheuser-Busch Companies, LLC ("A-B") concerning its failure to pay benefits under the Anheuser-Busch Defined Benefit Companies Pension Plan (the "Plan") in amounts that are actuarially equivalent to a single life annuity, as required by the Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1001, et seq. ("ERISA").
+By not offering joint and survivor annuities ("JSAs") that are actuarially equivalent to a single life annuity, A-B is causing retirees to receive lower monthly pension benefits than they are entitled to in violation of ERISA §§ 205(d) and 203(a), 29 U.S.C. §§ 1055(d) and 1053(a). - 2.
 Participants in the Plan accrue pension benefits in the form of a single life annuity ("SLA") while they work for A-B, a payment stream that starts when they retire and ends when they die.
-When they retire, participants can receive their retirement benefits as a SLA or in other forms, including a joint and survivor annuity ("JSA"), which provides an annuity during the participant's life and then an equal or reduced annuity to the participant's spouse after the participant's death, or a certain-and-life annuity ("CLA"), which provide a participant (and a beneficiary) benefits for the life of the participant but at least for a specified number of years, regardless of how long the participant lives.
-ERISA requires that these forms of benefit be "actuarially equivalent" to an SLA, meaning that the present value of the payment streams must be equal.
+When they retire, participants can receive their retirement benefits as a SLA or in one of several JSAs, a benefit form which provides an annuity during the participant's life and then reduced annuity to the participant's spouse after the participant's death.
+ERISA requires that JSAs be "actuarially equivalent" to an SLA, meaning that the present value of the payment streams must be equal.
 See 29 U.S.C. § 1055(d)(1)(B) and (2)(A)(ii).

-- 3. To calculate the present value of the various JSAs and CLAs offered under the Plan, A-B applies actuarial assumptions.
+- 3. To calculate the present value of the various JSAs offered under the Plan, A-B applies actuarial assumptions.
 These assumptions are based on a set of mortality tables and interest rates.
 The mortality table and interest rate together are used to calculate a "conversion factor" which is used to determine equivalence between the SLA and the optional benefit.
 The present value of the SLA must equal the present value of the optional benefit for the two forms of payment to be "actuarially equivalent." - 4.
 Mortality rates have generally improved over time with advances in medicine and better collective lifestyle habits.
 People who retired recently are expected to live longer than those who retired in previous generations.
 Older morality tables predict that people will die at a faster rate than current mortality tables.
 As a result, using an older mortality table to calculate a conversion factor decreases the present value of the optional benefit forms and-interest rates being equal-the monthly payment retirees receive under those benefit forms. - 5.
-A-B calculates the conversion factor (and thus the values of the JSAs and CLAs using the 1984 Unisex Pension mortality table ("UP-84").
-The UP-84 table was published in

-1976, and was based on data from 1965-1970.1 Although the UP-84 table attempted to account for likely increases in life expectancy in each of the years between its date of publication and 1984 by extrapolating from increases in life expectancy for the period from 1957-1967, these projections ended up understating actual improvements in life expectancy from 1976-1984.2
+A-B calculates the conversion factor (and thus the value of the JSAs) using the 1984 Unisex Pension mortality table ("UP-84").
+The UP-84 table was published in 1976, and was based on data from 1965-1970.
+Although the UP-84 table attempted to account for likely increases in life expectancy in each of the years between its date of publication and 1984 by extrapolating from increases in life expectancy for the period from 1957-1967, these projections ended up understating actual improvements in life expectancy from 1976-1984.